 Dr. Hertoghe stated that nine of ten people who suffer with hypothyroidism are women.
 Thyroid sufficiency is needed for menstruation, pregnancy, lactation, and even the return of the uterus to its usual size after pregnancy.

-Let’s start with menstruation.
-Very heavy menstrual bleeding, or menorrhagia, is a hallmark of thyroid imbalance.
+Very heavy menstrual bleeding, or menorrhagia, is a hallmark of thyroid dysfunction.
 Dr. Hertoghe cites two possible mechanisms:

 - The mucous membrane of the uterus is infiltrated by defective uterine muscle cells causing instability.